Wood Fired 3 & NEW 5 Oven Range Cooker

 Only extra available is, Mirror polished domes on lids £ 220.00

 Included in this price is a 1 year parts & labour guarantee and a 5 year parts guarantee.

-We bring along the flue pipe and just charge for what is used at cost price from Flue Supplies
+When we delver we bring along black gloss flue pipe and just charge for what is used.

 The Thornhill Range Wood Fired 3-Oven Range Cooker is 1,000mm wide, 910mm high and 710mm deep click here for diagram with dimensions.